Transgender people in ice hockey: Ice Hockey UK

-Ice Hockey UK maintains a policy on transgender inclusion stating that clubs must "be conscious of the wide variety within the trans community, and be alert to the flexible approach needed so that they may be welcomed and included without discrimination, not only as players, but also as managers, coaches, staff members, and in the social life of the Club."
+Ice Hockey UK previously maintained a policy on transgender inclusion stating that clubs must "be conscious of the wide variety within the trans community, and be alert to the flexible approach needed so that they may be welcomed and included without discrimination, not only as players, but also as managers, coaches, staff members, and in the social life of the Club."
+However, this policy was updated in March 2025 to remove transgender women's ability to participate in the "adult female category", the policy now stating that "players are only permitted to play in the female category if the Sex that was originally recorded at birth was female".

 USA Hockey

 In January 2019, USA Hockey announced a new set of guidelines on transgender athlete eligibility.
 The policies included notice that many ice hockey programmes were not limited by gender, such as mixed leagues and children's leagues.
 The guidelines for eligibility for trans players in restricted leagues stated that transgender women aged 14 and up must have undergone at least a year of testosterone suppression therapy and that transgender men should not have begun testosterone hormone therapy.
 The policy also explicitly contained guidelines for non-binary players.
 The policy generally received positive feedback from players.
+However, there is ongoing discussion about the status of transgender women's ability to participate as of November 2025.
+The updated guideline under USA Hockey Participant Eligibility Policy states "athletes are only permitted to participate in such programs based on their sex assigned at birth".